| Title: | Two-/Three-Stage Designs for Phase 1&2 Clinical Trials |

 ... |

-An object of class "opt.design" is a list containing:
+An object of class "opt.design", returned as a list

 bdry |